THE CONFORMIST — CLASSIC FILM PICK

-Cinematographer Vittorio Storaro works with a painterly eye for transmitting Bertolucci's thematic image system wherein light and dark represent Marcello's caged psychology of a fractured unconscious and conscious mind.
-Storaro's formal compositions and elegant camera movements are breathtaking in their dynamic precision.
-The film's use of expressive Italian and French locations, and architectural designs provide it with an enormity of fascist influence that is enthralling as it is intimidating.
-Conformity is a specter Marcello can only chase.
+Cinematographer Vittorio Storaro works with a painterly eye in transmitting Bertolucci's thematic-tinged image system wherein light and dark represent Marcello's caged psychology of a fractured mind.
+Stark modernist locations play an important role.
+Storaro's formal compositions and elegant camera movements are breathtaking in their compelling precision.
+The film's use of picturesque Italian and French atmospheres, and their fascinating architectural designs, provide the picture with an enormity of fascist visual influence that is enthralling as it is threatening.
+Conformity is a specter that Marcello can only chase.
+His fate is sealed.